-RSU Award Agreements dated July 31, 2014 (Peterson, Reitler and van der Salm), July 30, 2015 (Peterson, Reitler and van der Salm) and May 20, 2016
+RSU Award Agreements dated July 30, 2015 (Peterson, Reitler and van der Salm), May 20, 2016 and June 19, 2017

-The RSU award agreements dated July 31, 2014, July 30, 2015 and May 20, 2016 provide that if the Company terminates the holder other than for cause or due to death or disability, the portion of the award that was not vested immediately prior to such termination of employment will immediately vest on a pro-rata basis as determined by the number of whole months that holder was employed during the vesting period.
+The RSU award agreements dated July 30, 2015, May 20, 2016 and June 19, 2017 provide that if the Company terminates the holder other than for cause or due to death or disability, the portion of the award that was not vested immediately prior to such termination of employment will immediately vest on a pro-rata basis based on the amount of time the holder was employed during the vesting period.
 The remaining portion of the award will be immediately forfeited by the holder and canceled by the Company.
 If the Company terminates the holder for cause or if the holder resigns for any reason, the portion of the award that was not vested immediately prior to such termination of employment will be immediately forfeited and canceled by the Company.

-RSU and PSU Award Agreements dated July 30, 2015 (Thames)
+RSU Award Agreement dated July 30, 2015 (Thames)

-Mr. Thames' RSU and PSU award agreements dated July 30, 2015 provide that if the Company terminates the holder other than for cause or due to death or disability, the portion of the award that was not vested immediately prior to such termination of employment will immediately vest in full.
-If the Company terminates the holder for cause or if the holder resigns for any reason, the portion of the award that was not vested immediately forfeited and canceled by the Company.
+Mr. Thames' RSU award agreements dated July 30, 2015 provides that if the Company terminates the holder other than for cause or due to death or disability, the portion of the award that was not vested immediately prior to such termination of employment will immediately vest in full.
+If the Company terminates the holder for cause or if the holder resigns for any reason, the portion of the award that was not vested immediately prior to such termination of employment will be immediately forfeited and canceled by the Company.